application traffic steering

 SDN Adoption

 A single OpenFlow rule pushed down from the central SDN controller provides the same effect as complex PBR and ACL designs.
 Traffic steering is accomplished with OpenFlow at an IP destination or IP flow layer of granularity.
 This dramatically simplifies network operations as there is no need for PBR and ACL configurations.
-There is less network and component state as all the rules and intelligence is maintained at the SDN central controller.
+There is less network and component state as all the rules and intelligence are maintained at the SDN central controller.

 There are alternatives for pushing ACL rules down to network devices, such as RFC 5575 and Dissemination of Flow Specification Rules.
 It works with a BGP control plane (BGP flow spec) that can install rules and ACL to network devices.